Nonstationary Time Series Forecasting via Unknown Distribution Adaptation: Introduction

 \section{Introduction}

-Time series forecasting \cite{zhou2021informer,lim2021time,rangapuram2018deep,chatfield2000time,zhang2003time} is known as one of the fundamental problems in machine learning and has achieved pioneering applications in various fields \cite{bi2023accurate,wu2023interpretable,sezer2020financial}.
-However, the inherent non-stationarity of time series data hinders the forecasting models from generalizing on the temporally varying distribution shift.
+Time series forecasting \cite{zhou2021informer,lim2021time,rangapuram2018deep,chatfield2000time,zhang2003time} has achieved pioneering applications in various fields \cite{bi2023accurate,wu2023interpretable,sezer2020financial}.
+However, the inherent nonstationarity of time series data hinders the forecasting models from generalizing on the temporally varying distribution shift.

 Several methodologies are proposed to solve this problem, which can be categorized into two types according to the inter-instance and intra-instance temporal distribution shift assumptions.
 The first type of method assumes that the shift occurs among instances, and each sequence instance is stationary \cite{li2023transferable,oreshkin2021meta}.
-Therefore, instance normalization \cite{kim2021reversible} or nonstationary attention mechanism \cite{liu2022non} are used to remove nonstationary components and compensate for them in prediction.
+Therefore, instance normalization \cite{kim2021reversible} or nonstationary attention mechanism \cite{liu2022non} is used to remove nonstationary components and compensate for them in prediction.
 Another type assumes that the environment changes uniformly \cite{liu2023adaptive,surana2020koopman}.
 Therefore, some researchers adopt stationarization \cite{virili2000nonstationarity} to remove nonstationarity from time series data.
-And \cite{liu2022non} partitions the time-series data into equally-sized and stationary segments and uses the Fast Fourier Transform to select stationary and nonstationary components.
+And \cite{liu2022non} partition the time-series data into equally-sized and stationary segments and uses the Fast Fourier Transform to select stationary and nonstationary components.
+Recent advances \cite{liu2024time} further learn the invariant information to achieve out-of-distribution generalization, but they neglect the environment-related information.
 In summary, these methods aim to disentangle the stationary and nonstationary dependency.
 More discussion about related works can be found in Appendix \ref{app:related_works}.